XRPLF/XRPL-Standards/CONTRIBUTING.md

 When a discussion has produced a well-refined standard, authors should post a comment to the discussion noting that it will be closed in a few days.
 This allows time (for those engaged with the discussion) to submit any final commentary.

-When the time has elapsed, the author should move from discussion to a PULL REQUEST.
+When the time has elapsed, the standard's author must summarize the discussion in a comment and may close the discussion to further comments.
+Then, the author should move from discussion to a PULL REQUEST.

 In the pull request, the standard should be added as a Markdown file into the repository.